Internet of Things (IoT)

 What is the IoT space?
 In simple terms, the IoT is a system of interconnected devices passing information from one to another without human intervention.
 Typically, this capability requires edge processing, network connectivity, data storage, and back end analytics processing.

 Equally important, but often not publicized, is how and where back end data is stored.
 A viable IoT back end must handle blindingly fast write operations, while simultaneously supporting data analytics demands for read operations.
-Oracle Autonomous NoSQL Database Cloud, with its support of time series data, deterministic automatic data expiry, and the ability to scale to handle extreme insert velocity, while concurrently supporting analytic data read demands, is an excellent choice for the data storage of IoT style workloads.
+Oracle NoSQL Database cloud service, with its support of time series data, deterministic automatic data expiry, and the ability to scale to handle extreme insert velocity, while concurrently supporting analytic data read demands, is an excellent choice for the data storage of IoT style workloads.